scottgigawatt/privateerr/README.md

 Ahoy there!
 Welcome to Privateerr, where we sail the digital seas with Private Internet Access and WireGuard!

-Here's the updated GitHub README overview section:

-Here’s a more concise version while keeping the pirate theme:

 ## Overview 🦜⚓️

-Privateerr be a Docker Compose setup for buildin' PIA manual connection scripts into a Docker image with WireGuard tools.
-It also generates a configuration file for native WireGuard connections.
-Set sail for secure VPN connections, mateys!
+Privateerr be a Docker Compose setup designed to build PIA manual connection scripts into a Docker image with the necessary WireGuard tools, generating a configuration file for native WireGuard connections.
+This setup ensures ye have a secure VPN connection as ye navigate the digital seas.

-### Docker Compose Configuration ⚙️

-The main configuration be in [docker-compose.yml](./docker-compose.yml).
-It builds an image with the necessary WireGuard tools for PIA scripts.

-#### Customizing 🛠️

-Copy [example.env](./example.env) to `.env` and tweak it to fit yer needs.

-### Image Build 🏗️

-The image be built on Ubuntu Focal.
-The Dockerfile is at [docker/Dockerfile](./docker/Dockerfile).

-### PIA Manual Connections 📜

-This repo includes the [PIA manual-connections](https://github.com/pia-foss/manual-connections) as a submodule at `docker/pia`.

-### WireGuard Configuration 📄
+The main configuration lives in the [docker-compose.yml](./docker-compose.yml) file.
+This file handles building the image based on Ubuntu Focal, using the [Dockerfile](./docker/Dockerfile) found in the `docker` directory.
+The Docker Compose setup can be customized by copyin' the [example.env](./example.env) file to `.env` and adjustin' it to suit yer needs.

-Use the generated WireGuard config at [`config/wg0.conf`](config/wg0.conf) to set up a VPN client like Gluetun.
+Included in this repo is the [PIA manual-connections](https://github.com/pia-foss/manual-connections) repository as a submodule at `docker/pia`, so it's part of the image build.
+Once the build is complete, ye can use the generated WireGuard configuration file at [`config/wg0.conf`](config/wg0.conf) to set up a VPN client like Gluetun.

+Set sail with Privateerr, and enjoy secure connections across the seven seas! 🌊🏴‍☠️

 ## Usage 🗺️🔧